3-Ingredient Garlic Potatoes

 -

-Serve hot while the outsides crackle and the insides stay fluffy.
+Serve right away while the edges stay crisp and the centers stay fluffy.

 Substitutions

-- Italian herbs -> fresh rosemary or thyme
+- Italian herbs -> homemade dried herb blend

 Tips